ShuoYin03/unknown_space/content/post/COMP33511-NLP/2023-12-19-nlp-text-preprocessing.md

 > In this article, we are going to look at general steps of text pre-processing.

-## Tokenisation
+## Tokenization

-### Word-Based Tokenisation
+### Word-Based Tokenization
-`Tokenisation` is the first step of text pre-processing, it is to split a bunch of text into a list of `tokens`.
+`Tokenization` is the first step of text pre-processing, it is to split a bunch of text into a list of `tokens`.
 As an example, we could split **“a cat on a pat”** to **[“a”, “cat”, “on”, “a”, “pet”]**.
-For the most basic Tokenisation method, we do `white space-delimited sequence`, like the above example.
+For the most basic Tokenization method, we do `white space-delimited sequence`, like the above example.
 However, not all languages use white space, like Chinese (我喜欢西兰花), and we also have to consider punctuation signs, if we want to split “white space-delimited sequence”, we don’t want the result to be **["white", "space-delimited", "sequence"]**, which breaks the origin meaning of the words.

 There are few others conditions we have to consider:
 1. White Space